dominicrodger/dominicrodger.com.old/src/code/better-testing.md

 probably integration tests, when I was working on the database backend of our application.
 The tests I wrote were designed to make sure that our process which saved data actually saved data.
-Saving data involved creating a document, calling save on it, which would save it in the filesystem-based database, which would hit the filesystem.
-Testing it was saved correctly meant calling open on a document, which hit the database, which hit the filesystem.
+Saving data involved creating a document, calling save on it, which would save it in the file system-based database, which would hit the file system.
+Testing it was saved correctly meant calling open on a document, which hit the database, which hit the file system.

 # I'm doing it wrong